 Multiplication of two optimization variables of sizes that make sense for

-Squaring a variable that has the same number of rows as columns,
+Raising a 2-D variable with the same number of rows as columns to a power,

 Multiplication of a 2-D variable by a 2-D matrix,

 Dot product of a variable and an array